Abdullahsab3/lightspeed/README.md

     - Unify the generation functions into one set of functions that always fill the same fields
 - Add support for tests and swagger documentation
 - Add support for kafka events
-- Add support for foreign keys
+- Add support for foreign keys: This can be tricky.
+You'd need to create tables in a specific order (order can be generated from a dependancy graph).
 - Fix issues of the initial MVP